 Pre-operative Consultation:

-A thorough consultation with a qualified surgeon to assess your goals, medical history, and suitability for surgery.
+An in-depth consultation with a qualified surgeon to discuss your goals, review your medical history, assess suitability for surgery, and recommend the most appropriate treatment plan.

 Surgeon’s Fees: